josbouten/bioplot/doc/_build/html/_sources/install.txt

 Requirements
 ~~~~~~~~~~~~
 From v0.9.9 on you need to have python3.x installed.
 On most linux systems this is the case.
-Then install matplotlib (e.g. version 1.3.1 or higher) and some other modules using:
+Then install matplotlib and some other modules using:

-sudo apt-get install python-matplotlib python-numpy python-scipy
+sudo apt-get install python3-matplotlib python3-numpy python3-scipy

 I tried it on Ubuntu 14.04 and it worked like a charm.
 Next, copy bioplot.cfg_4_linux to bioplot.cfg (or make a link): ::